Nosto/wiki-docs/Marketing-Permission-And-Gdpr-Compatibility.md

     "accepts_marketing": true
 }
 ```

+## Consent - Customer Tagging
+A thrid approach for sending customer information to Nosto is using `Page tagging`.
+For more information, please refer [Customer Information Tagging](https://docs.nosto.com/techdocs/implementing-nosto/implement-on-your-website/manual-implementation/adding-the-customer-information)

 ### Note:
 1. If your store has a custom process for gathering marketing permissions or the default logic explained above doesn't fit for your store, you can override Nosto's extension to amend the behaviour.
 Please read more detailed instructions in our guide on [Import customer data](https://help.nosto.com/en/articles/2884483-how-to-import-customer-data-to-nosto-via-api)